brreg/TOOP/README.md

-The Noregian TOOP DC/DP (The Once-Only Principle, Data Consumer/Data Provider) uses [toop-connector-ng](https://github.com/TOOP4EU/toop-connector-ng) and its built-in in-memory AS4 (phase4).
+The Norwegian TOOP DC/DP (The Once-Only Principle, Data Consumer/Data Provider) uses [toop-connector-ng](https://github.com/TOOP4EU/toop-connector-ng) and its built-in in-memory AS4 (phase4).

 # toop-smp
 toop-smp is basically the dockerimage phelger/phoss-smp-xml:latest rebuilt with Norwegian settings.